social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch17_harassment/07_design_example_quoting.md

 >
 > What I'm unsure of, is if that means giving up on the capacity for social change.
 Are we Lotus eating?

-[Mekka Okereke also pointed out](https://hachyderm.io/@mekkaokereke/111010421955145872) {cite:p}`okereke_content_2023` that Mastodon had much worse design problems for harassment than quote tweets due to [unintuitive rules](https://hachyderm.io/@mekkaokereke/111012743709881062) {cite:p}`okereke_zachnfine_2023` around who sees replies to threads, recalling a true story (which the author, Kyle, also witnessed):
+[Mekka Okereke also pointed out](https://hachyderm.io/@mekkaokereke/111010421955145872) {cite:p}`okereke_content_2023` that Mastodon had much worse design problems for harassment than quote posts due to [unintuitive rules](https://hachyderm.io/@mekkaokereke/111012743709881062) {cite:p}`okereke_zachnfine_2023` around who sees replies to posts, recalling a true story (which the author, Kyle, also witnessed):
 > A Black Twitter user joins the Fediverse in Nov 2022.
 She picks a random server (e.g. Mastodon.cloud) that does not block known nazi instances.
 A user on a Nazi instance finds her profile, and replies to her post with racist threats, along with gore gifs taken from video of a racist mass shooting.
 >
 > The racist users' followers see the hate, and pile on.